-The Carbon Converter is a modular, self-contained unit for converting up to 600kg of carbon per day into a fine dry ash.
-Dirty, wet carbon fines are loaded directly into the roasting chamber and feather-light carbon ash is fully captured as a dry product.
+The Carbon Converter is a modular, self-contained unit for converting carbon fines into a fine dry ash.
+Dirty wet carbon fines are loaded directly into the roasting chamber and the resulting ash is fully captured as a dry product.
 A three-stage exhaust scrubbing system fully captures mercury to satisfy emission standards of every U.S state and foreign country.
-Complete gold and silver recovery has been demonstrated.
-For more information, download the Carbon Converter brochure.
+Gold and silver recovery up to 99% has been demonstrated in operation.
+For more information, please download the Carbon Converter brochure.

 Two (2) interchangeable bottom sections of the furnace allow for semi-continuous operation.
 The semi-continuous batch system is easily operated by one person through a sophisticated PLC interface.

 The process begins as carbon fines are loaded into the feed hopper.
 An automated conveyor then transfers the fines material to the top of the furnace.
 The carbon is continuously and evenly distributed over a thick bed of silica sand by a rotating distributor head.
 A burner is used to preheat the furnace.
 Hot air is pulled down through the carbon which combusts to provide operational heat.
 Excess water is evaporated, and the carbon begins to ash.

 Carbon is continuously burned in the furnace, until the level of accumulated ash alerts the operator to exchange bottom sections for the next ashing cycle.
 The carbon ash is then easily collected and removed for gold and silver recovery.